SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 # Phase 2 — Test security hardening and isolation

 This note documents the Phase 2 work I completed to remove the global, permissive test-security workaround and convert tests so they exercise the real authorisation and CSRF behaviour.
-It is written in the first person and explains the problem, the root cause, and the solution with minimal Java snippets that demonstrate the changes.
+It explains the problem, the root cause, and the solution with minimal Java snippets that demonstrate the changes.
 The emphasis is on the why rather than the what.

 ## Problem